masitamohamad/ML_Loan_Prediction/README.md

 `Property_Area` | Urban, Semi-Urban and Rural | Y
 `Loan_Status` | Approved (yes/no) | Y

+## Linear Regression
+The problem at hand: The major aim of this project is to predict which of the customers will receive a loan or not.
+Therefore, this is a supervised classification problem to be trained with algorithms like:
+Logistic Regression

 ![single](Images/single.gif)

+Predictor problem – linear regression will answer “based on your income what do you qualify for ”Machine Learning Model Selection
+Linear regression

 ## Presentation
 GitHub readme populated with key technical information (visuals) on our process of discovery, analysis, and model selection.